What if greenhouse gases aren’t the problem?

 Gas (C) + Oxygen (O2) = Carbon dioxide (CO2) or Carbon monoxide (CO).

 As mankind burns more and more fuel, we are also burning more and more oxygen.
 Simultaneously, the planet’s ecosystem is being destroyed.
-And because the plants produce our oxygen as a byproduct of photosynthesis, less plants also means less oxygen.
+And because the plants produce our oxygen as a byproduct of photosynthesis, fewer plants also means less oxygen.

-Are the plants suffocating too?
+Double jeopardy — Are the plants suffocating too?

 The over-simplified answer is — Yes!
 Plants breathe carbon dioxide (CO2).
 A common misperception is that more emissions means more CO2, and thus plants will grow faster and produce more oxygen.
 Does the planet look anymore green to you?
 Unfortunately, the emissions from a vehicle contain more carbon monoxide (CO) which the plants can’t use and is poisonous to humans.